Programs > Brochure

 The IIP intern will contribute to this ongoing research project in molecular genetics.
 For further background information on this project click here.

 Qualifications: IIP candidates with interests in biochemistry, cell biology, biophysics, microbiology and immunology are encouraged to apply.
 Basic French would be an asset but is not required.
+If you are enrolled in the Global Health Program certificate, this internship will fulfill the GHP internship requirement.

 |Dates / Deadlines:|